 .

-The Fall of Rome
+The Gradual Fall and fading of Rome

 In the historical lecture series, we briefly cover the height of Rome – 70 AD, followed by the slow fade and conversion of the Pagan Empire to Christendom.
 What caused the Fall of Rome?
 Many things, the endless wars, and conflicts, the deaths of many Caesars, the corruption and the battles for power within the Roman Legions, until the rise of Odovacar, the Germanic Barbarians, when in 376 AD they united with all the Celtic Tribes and put the Roman Military Empire at last to rest.
 This was the Battle of Marcianople – the Gothic Wars 376AD -382AD.